Adelaide Ntim

 Adelaide Yaa Agyeiwaa Ntim (born 24 June 1971) is a Ghanaian politician.
-She has been the Member of Parliament representing the Nsuta-Kwaman-Beposo Constituency in the Ashanti Region since 7 January 2021.
+She has been the Member of Parliament representing the Nsuta-Kwamang-Beposo Constituency in the Ashanti Region since 7 January 2021.

 Early life and education

 Adelaide Yaa Agyeiwaa Ntim was born on 24 June 1971 and hails from Nsuta-Ashanti.
-She holds two Diplomas - Pharmacy Assistant (2017), and Basic Criminal Law (2019).
+She holds two diplomas - Pharmacy Assistant (2017), and Basic Criminal Law (2019).

 Political career

 Ntim ousted the then member of parliament for the Nsuta-Kwamang-Beposo constituency, Kwame Asafu Adjei, in the June 2020 New Patriotic Party (NPP) Parliamentary Primaries to become the party's candidate for the December 2020 election.
 Prior to becoming a member of the Ghanaian Parliament, Ntim renounced her citizenship of the United States of America in August 2020.
-She won the December 2020 parliamentary election with 23,622 votes representing 71.7% of the total votes cast, beating her opponent Newman Dapaah of the National Democratic Congress(NDC) who obtained 9,321 votes representing 28.3% of the total valid votes cast.
+She won the December 2020 parliamentary election with 23,622 votes representing 71.7% of the total votes cast, beating her opponent Newman Dapaah of the National Democratic Congress (NDC) who obtained 9,321 votes representing 28.3% of the total valid votes cast.

 Committees

-As a first timer in Parliament, she serves as the Vice Chairperson and a Member of the Foreign Affairs and Environment, Science and Technology Committees in parliament respectively.
+As a first-timer in Parliament, she serves as the Vice Chairperson and a Member of the Foreign Affairs and Environment, Science and Technology Committees in parliament respectively.